BenjaminKobjolke/FastKeyboardScreenshot/README.md

 Note that you need to have sharex installed and configured for this to work.
 Currently te path is fixed to `C:\Program Files\ShareX\ShareX.exe`

+#### edit with sharex

+Press e during the screenshot process to edit the screenshot with sharex.
+It will also be copied to the clipboard as usual.
+Note that you need to have sharex installed and configured for this to work.
+Currently te path is fixed to `C:\Program Files\ShareX\ShareX.exe`

 ## Licence

 GPL 2.0